eseiler18/NuclearFusion/README.md

   - `dataset.py`: dataset pytorch for JET
   - `metric.py`: metrics
   - `plot_utils.py`: functions to plot
+- `environment.yml`: environment.yml file with all dependencies to setup a conda environnement

 ## Data
 Parquet data are provide on the SPC lac 10 cluster in the `/tmp/apau/` folder